 Even though our machine, computers in particular, is much more advanced than just a few years ago, we do not think, draw or type any faster.
 A blog like this one will take several hours or days to write, just as in the days of the CP/M or Ms-dos computers.
 That's 30 years ago!
 Now consider this.

-A personal digital assistant or PDA of, let us say, five years ago had the processing power of an IBM XT (1983).
-The fastest mobile devices of today rival the low-end netbook or tablet.
+A personal digital assistant or PDA of, let us say, fifteen years ago had the processing power of an IBM XT (1983).
+The fastest mobile devices of today rival the low-end laptop or tablet.
 Not in screen resolution, but they are not designed for that.
 And they start reaching the price of the IBM XT keyboard!
 But can it do more?
 Well, that depends very much on your usage.

 In the old days, up to 2000, most people with computers (hardware) used the word processor (software).
 Its primary speed and complexity is limited by how fast you type.
 Nowadays most, even the professional, users do not use a word processor but work directly in an email system (or a blog or a social network system ...).
 Here also the speed of typing is the limit.
 Why then would you need a faster system?
 Word processing is mostly about creating chapters, correcting spelling mistakes and rewriting.